rgcgithub/regenie/README.md

 ## Version history
+Version 1.0.4 (Enabled PLINK 2.0 PGEN format files as input using the PLINK 2.0 PGEN library)

 Version 1.0.3 (fixed genotype coding in dominant/recessive test for BGEN input format)

 Version 1.0.2 (fixed numerical overflow bug when using option `--chr` in step 2; changed to boost split function to read all input files [either space/tab delimited])